 Boat Latch Compatibility

 Look here for Ramp N Clamp Boat Latch compatibility answers.
 The most common question we get is “Will the Ramp N Clamp Boat Latch work on my boat?”
 Is it compatible with my boat and trailer setup?
 Here is a simple breakdown of 6 easy questions.
-Tab between the questions below.
+Watch the video below or tab between the questions below.
 If you answer yes to ALL 6, The Boat Latch will probably work well on your boat and trailer setup.
 See below.

 If you are able to answer yes to all of the questions below, Congratulations It should work well with your setup!